dimstasinos/Travel_agency_management/README.md

 # Travel Agency Database Project

 ## Overview
-This project was developed as part of the Database Lab course for the academic year 2022–2023.
+This project was developed as part of the Database Lab course.
 The goal was to design and implement a relational database system for a travel agency and to create a GUI-based application using Java and JDBC that interacts with the database.

 ## Objectives